1980s: Electronics and computers

+Pac-Man (1980) quickly became one of the most famous video games of all time.

 Arcade and video games had been growing in popularity since the late 1970s, and by 1982 were a major industry.
-But a variety of factors, including a glut of low-quality games and the rise of home computers, caused a tremendous crash in late 1983.
+In the United States, a variety of factors, including a glut of low-quality games and the rise of home computers, caused a tremendous crash in late 1983.
 For the next three years, the video game market practically ceased to exist in the US.
-But in the second half of the decade, it would be revived by Nintendo, whose Famicom console and mascot Mario had been enjoying considerable success in Japan since 1983.
+But in the second half of the decade, it would be revived by Nintendo, whose Famicom console and mascot Mario had been enjoying considerable success in Japan, which did not have an equivalent crash, since 1983.
 Renamed the Nintendo Entertainment System (NES), it would claim 90% of the American video game market by 1989.

-The 1980s are considered to be the decade when video games achieved massive popularity.
-In 1980, Pac-Man was introduced to the arcades, and became one of the most popular video games of all time.
+In 1980, Pac-Man was introduced to arcades, and became one of the most popular video games of all time.
 Also in 1980, Game & Watch was created; it was not one of the best known game systems, but it facilitated mini-games and was concurrent with the NES.
 Donkey Kong, released in 1981, was a smash arcade hit and market breakthrough for Nintendo.
-Super Mario Bros., Super Mario Bros.
-2, Super Mario Bros.
-3, The Legend of Zelda, and the Mega Man series would become major hits for the console.
+Super Mario Bros., Duck Hunt, Dragon Quest, The Legend of Zelda, and the Mega Man series would become major hits for the console.